Azure/azure-openapi-validator/docs/rules.md

 Please refer to [operations-api-response-schema.md](./operations-api-response-schema.md) for details.

+### OperationsApiTenantLevelOnly

+Get operation for operations API must be scoped tenant-wide.
+Operations should _not_ vary per subscription.

+Please refer to [operations-api-tenant-level-only.md](./operations-api-tenant-level-only.md) for details.

 ### PageableOperation

 This rule was introduced to check if a pageable operation has x-ms-pageable enabled.